By Nancy O. Albert WINTER 2003

 Pointing to the future of public housing, Vasiliou discussed the most recent MHA project, three neo-Victorian houses built on land donated by the city.
 The houses were built without government money, which has become limited, and were sold on a preference system at below market value.
 Existing housing authority residents were given first priority and fifty people applied.
 Each applicant needed to meet certain income and credit history criteria; a local bank oversaw all applications.
 Although the process received some criticism, it was done without violation of housing laws and with no racial preferences.
 He feels the city benefits from the addition of three affordable housing units and it is his philosophy that MHA should play an entrepreneurial role in the community.
 In this vein, he is currently planning a small townhouse unit specially designed for the hearing impaired.

 Vasiliou says that current thinking favors a move away from housing projects.
 Future units will be smaller, fifty to sixty units at most.
 Some units will be demolished in remaining projects, lowering concentration and improving design.
 Projects like Long River Village, built as temporary war housing, lived their useful life.
 They will never be built again.

-Nancy O. Albert is University Coordinator and Director of the Russell House at Wesleyan University.
-She has been project photographer for the Hartford Studies Project at Trinity College since 1992.
+Nancy O. Albert was university coordinator and director of the Russell House at Wesleyan University.
+She had been project photographer for the Hartford Studies Project at Trinity College since 1992.
 Her work has been widely exhibited in area galleries.
-She is the HRJ photo editor.
+She was the HRJ photo editor.